J.P. Crawford Player Props: Mariners vs. Pirates

 Pirates Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Pirates pitching staff ranks 11th in MLB.
+- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 13th in the league.

-- The Pirates' 3.83 team ERA ranks eighth among all league pitching staffs.
+- The Pirates have a 3.85 team ERA that ranks ninth across all MLB pitching staffs.

-- The right-hander last pitched on Sunday against the Arizona Diamondbacks, when he tossed five innings, allowing three earned runs while giving up three hits.
+- His last appearance was on Monday against the Texas Rangers, when the righty threw 7 2/3 innings, surrendering two earned runs while allowing five hits.

+- In three games this season, the 24-year-old has put up a 4.02 ERA and 4.6 strikeouts per nine innings, while giving up a batting average of .297 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.